bahrus/be-decorated/README.md

 But if the JSON attribute associated with a decorator has value "debug": true, then an adjacent debugging template element is inserted, that makes viewing the proxy and controller much easier.

+## Primary prop [TODO]

+Sometimes a decorator will only have a single, primitive-type property value to configure, at least for the time being.
+Or maybe there are multiple props, but one property in particular is clearly the most important, and the other properties will rarely deviate from the default value.
+In that case, the extra overhead from typing and parsing JSON just to read that value seems like overkill.
+So we should have a way of defining a "primary" property, and just set it based on the string value, if the string value doesn't start with a { or a [

 ## Viewing example from git clone or git fork:

 Install node.js.
 Then, from a command prompt from the folder of your git clone or github fork: